DDJager/project-2.4/README.md

 use "venv\Scripts\activate.bat" (Windows) to switch to this application's environment.
 Type "deactivate" in the command line to switch back to the global environment.
 - Use "pip install -r requirements.txt" (in virtualenv mode) to install all python libraries to your virtual environment.
 NOTE: If you ever add a new library (like flask-redis
 ), use "pip freeze > requirements.txt" to write all the current pip installations along with the recently installed pip library to the requirements.txt file (For more info: https://pip.pypa.io/en/stable/reference/pip_freeze/)
-- To run the server, find out what Python file initializes/bootstraps the application and type "python file_name.py".
+- To run the server, go to the /website director (with setup.py in it) and type "pip install -e ." in the command line.
+After that type: "set FLASK_APP=main" and "set FLASK_DEBUG=true".
+If you use OSX or Linux, use export instead of set.
+Then type: "flask run".
 The server will be running on http://127.0.0.1:5000/
 - Download and install MongoDB (https://docs.mongodb.com/manual/tutorial/install-mongodb-on-windows/)
 - Enable MongoDB authentication (https://docs.mongodb.com/master/tutorial/enable-authentication/)
 - Watch this 30 minute MongoDB tutorial (https://www.youtube.com/watch?v=pWbMrx5rVBE)
-- Go to the website directory.
-In your command line type: "set FLASK_APP=main" and "set FLASK_DEBUG=true".
-If you use OSX or Linux, use export instead of set.